A WORLD FIRST

 WHAT IS AN IDSR ?

 The reserve consist of a core area where the dark sky is preserved, and a peripheral area where public administrators, individuals, and businesses recognize the importance of natural darkness preservation and are committed to protecting it in the long term.
-The IDA also defines communities, parks, sanctuaries as well as urban dark sky places.
+DarkSky International also certifies communities, parks, sanctuaries as well as urban dark sky places.

 INTERNATIONAL DARK SKY RESERVE